zbyju/obsidian/3. Complex notes/Databases/CAP, ACID, BASE.md

 # Sharding
 Splitting large dataset into smaller pieces called a shard.
 Each shard contains a subset of the dataset.
 It should improve scalability and performance of the database.

+# Sharded Replication
+Each shard is also replicated.
+Ensures scalability and high availability and fault tolerance.

+# Strong vs Weak Consistency

 #CAP
 #ACID